ansible/receptor/docs/source/receptorctl/receptorctl_status.rst

       * - Column
         - Description
       * - ``."NodeID"``
-        - Node Identifier.
+        - Node identifier.
       * - ``."SystemCPUCount"``
         - Number of logical CPU cores on the node.
       * - ``.SystemMemoryMiB"``
-        - Available Mmemory (MiB) of the node.
+        - Available memory (MiB) of the node.
       * - ``."Version"``
         - Receptor version.